 succeed financially only when students also succeed, and ensure that taxpayer dollars are used

 to further the educational mission of the colleges, the sector will continue to turn out hundreds

 of thousands of students with debt but no degree, and taxpayers will see little return on their

 CAI and CPIL have joined with a USD-wide campaign to address these abuses.
 The USD Initiative to Protect Student Veterans joins the efforts of military leaders and elected officials to educate and protect military veterans from the misleading practices of some for-profit educational institutions and lenders.
 The Initiative’s multi-pronged approach includes

 - the Veterans Legal Clinic, which assists veterans who have disputes with for-profit schools or lenders over the use of GI Bill funds and education related loans, and which is directed by Robert F. Muth, who previously served as a Captain and Judge Advocate in the U.S. Marine Corps; and

-- NEW CAI Signs Coalition Letter on Dep't of Defense Action regarding University of Phoenix (Oct.
+- CAI Signs Coalition Letter on Dep't of Defense Action regarding University of Phoenix (Oct.
 28, 2015)